-- Staff will not give a prescribed or non-prescribed medicine to a pupil unless there is specific prior written permission from the parents - The school will not accept items of medication in unlabelled containers. - Medication will be kept in a secure place, out of the reach of pupils.
-Unless otherwise indicated all medication to be administered in school will be kept in a locked medicine cabinet. - The school will keep records, which they will have available for parents. - If the pupil refuses to take their medication, staff will not force them to do so, and will inform the parents of the refusal, as a matter of urgency, on the same day. - In this situation the medication record should note the refusal and the parental contact made. - If a refusal to take medicines results in an emergency, the school's emergency procedures will be followed. - It is the responsibility of parents to notify the school in writing if the pupil's need for medication has ceased. - The school will not make changes to dosages on verbal parental instructions. - Staff will not dispose of medicines.
+- The Governing Body should ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical needs. - Although administering medicines is not part of teachers' professional duties, they should take into account the needs of pupils with medical conditions that they teach. - Staff will not give a prescribed or non-prescribed medicine to a pupil unless there is specific prior written permission from the parents - The school will not accept items of medication in unlabelled containers. - Medication will be kept in a secure place, out of the reach of pupils.
+Unless otherwise indicated all medication to be administered in school will be kept in a locked medicine cabinet. - Epi-Pens, Inhalers and Epilepsy medication will be kept in a clear, labelled box with the child's photograph and accessible for all staff. - The school will keep records, which they will have available for parents. - If the pupil refuses to take their medication, staff will not force them to do so, and will inform the parents of the refusal, as a matter of urgency, on the same day. - In this situation the medication record should note the refusal and the parental contact made. - If a refusal to take medicines results in an emergency, the school's emergency procedures will be followed. - It is the responsibility of parents to notify the school in writing if the pupil's need for medication has ceased. - The school will not make changes to dosages on verbal parental instructions. - Staff will not dispose of medicines.
 Date expired medicines or those no longer required for treatment will be returned immediately to the parent for transfer to a community pharmacist for safe disposal. - For each pupil with a long-term or complex medical condition, the Welfare Officer will ensure that an Individual Healthcare Plan (IHCP) is drawn up, in conjunction with the pupil's parents and appropriate health professionals. - Some pupils with a medical condition will also require the administration of medicines.
-The Welfare Officer will therefore ensure that all appropriate consent forms are completed and appropriate review periods set. - The school will make every effort to liaise with a school nursing service to ensure that pupils with medical conditions are supported. - Where it is appropriate to do so, pupils will be encouraged to administer their own medication, if necessary under staff supervision. - Staff who assist in the administration of medication will be able to receive appropriate training/guidance through arrangements made with the School Nursing Service. - The school will make every effort to continue the administration of medication whilst on trips away from the premises, even if additional arrangements might be required.
-However, there may be occasions when it may not be possible to include a pupil on a school trip if appropriate supervision cannot be guaranteed. - All staff will be made aware of the procedures to be followed in the event of an emergency.
+The Welfare Officer will therefore ensure that all appropriate consent forms are completed and appropriate review periods set. - The school will make every effort to liaise with a school nursing service to ensure that pupils with medical conditions are supported. - Where it is appropriate to do so, pupils will be encouraged to administer their own medication, always under staff supervision. - Staff who assist in the administration of medication will be able to receive appropriate training/guidance through arrangements made with the School Nursing Service. - The school will make every effort to continue the administration of medication whilst on trips away from the premises, even if additional arrangements might be required.
+However, there may be occasions when it may not be possible to include a pupil on a school trip if appropriate supervision cannot be guaranteed. - All staff will be made aware of the procedures to be followed in the event of an emergency. - Children with medical needs are listed in all areas of the school for awareness